-D. Referrals to Other Investment Advisors; Conflicts of Interest

-As explained in greater detail below in Item 14, GAA may receive compensation for recommending or selecting both affiliated and unaffiliated investment advisors to provide investment products or services to Clients.
+D. Referrals to Other Investment Advisors; Conflicts of Interest selecting both affiliated and unaffiliated investment advisors to provide investment products or services to Clients.
 GAA monitors the sales practices and all forms of direct and indirect compensation received by our IARs to ensure they are acting in compliance with GAA's policies and procedures which are designed to prevent abuses, and to ensure that compensation is within industry standards and compliant with securities laws, rules and regulations.